 I have been teaching at Brave Writer since 2002.
-Founded by Julie Bogart in January 2000, Brave Writer is a true stand out among writing resources for home schooling families.
-Centered in the philosophy of 19th century British educator Charlotte Mason, Brave Writer stresses gentle family learning and a better-late-than-early focus on “formal” writing.
+Founded by Julie Bogart in January 2000, Brave Writer is a true stand out among writing resources for homeschooling families.
+Centered in the philosophy of 19th-century British educator Charlotte Mason, Brave Writer stresses gentle family learning and a better-late-than-early focus on “formal” writing.
 Younger students instead learn the important pre-writing concepts of copywork and dictation which Julie explains in detail on her web site.

-Julie offers online classes taught by herself and carefully handpicked instructors which highlight the Brave Writer values of non-coersive learning as a family unit, encouragement of student writing, partnership writing, and gentle modeling of writing formats.
+Julie offers online classes taught by carefully handpicked instructors which highlight the Brave Writer values of non-coercive learning as a family unit, encouragement of student writing, partnership writing, and gentle modeling of writing formats.
 Designed for students in late elementary through high school, online classes vary from The Writer's Jungle Online (paralleled in Julie’s excellent handbook The Writer’s Jungle) in which moms are trained to be their children’s best writing cheerleaders and coaches to courses in Literary Analysis, Expository Essay (paralleled in Julie’s Help for High School, written directly to high schoolers), Shakespeare, and The MLA Research Essay for high school students.

 In July 2012, I was promoted to the position of Senior Teacher, Staff Writer, and Curriculum Developer.